 How many offers will I receive?

 Applicants will receive one reasonable offer of housing.
 A ‘reasonable offer of housing’ is one that takes into account all the applicant’s housing requirements considered during the application assessment process.
-Applicants can currently express a preference to opt in or opt out of the Green Square area.

 A refusal of a reasonable offer of housing will result in your application being withdrawn.